-Join Joel Bradley for an in-depth discussion in this video What you should know before watching this course, part of Creating Rigid Body Simulations in Blender.
+Join Joel Bradley for an in-depth discussion in this video What you should know before watching this course, part of Blender: Creating Rigid Body Simulations (2013).

 As we work through this Blender course, I will be doing my best to keep you informed regarding the location in the user interface of tools I am using.
 As well as calling out the relevant keyboard shortcuts as I make use of them.
 I will however also be assuming that you have at least a reasonable level of familiarity with the Blender application.
 And so will know how to work with standard Blender tools, especially the transform options.
 And be able to perform typical viewport navigation operations.
 If you are new to Blender and need to learn how to master the basics before working through this rigid body simulations course, then I would strongly recommend you check out the Blender titles already available here on lynda.com.